Business Administration, A.A.

 Should you study Business?

-The courses in the Business Administration program support further education toward a Bachelor’s degree or immediate employment in any type of business setting locally or globally.
+The courses in the A.A. in Business Administration program support further education toward a Bachelor’s degree or immediate employment in any type of business setting locally or globally.
 If you like to work directly with others to plan, coordinate and take direct action to promote the mission of an organization and keep it running smoothly, this program is for you.

 Students will also develop networking relationships with the local Carroll County Chamber of Commerce and businesses in the Carroll County area, business owners who are part of the Business and Accounting Advisory Board, and contacts made on trips to visit area/national/global businesses during the school year.
 This helps students create meaningful relationships that can lead to employment.